snap-one/docs-driverworks-api/source/includes/8_file/_6-FileGetName.md

 ## FileGetName

 Used to get the name of an opened file handle.
 This function takes a file handle and returns a string of the file name.
 An empty string is returned if the file handle is not valid.
-This API can be invoked during OnDriverInit..
+This API can be invoked during OnDriverInit.

 ###### Available from 1.6.0.